-- 1. dTLB-loads: the total number of attempts to load data translation lookaside buffer (dTLB), including cache hit on dTLB. - 2. dTLB-load-misses: the number of failed attempts to load dTLB; cache miss on dTLB. - 3. iTLB-loads: the total number of attempts to load instruction TLB (iTLB), including cache hit on iTLB. - 4. iTLB-load-misses: the number of failed attempts to load iTLB; cache miss on iTLB. - 5.
-L1-icache-load-misses: the number of failed attempts to load L1 instruction cache (icache), cache miss on icache. - 6.
-L1-dcache-loads: the total number of attempts to load L1 data cache (dcache), including dcache hit. - 7.
-L1-dcache-load-misses: the number of failed attempts to load L1 dcache; dcache miss.
+- dTLB-loads: the total number of attempts to load data translation lookaside buffer (dTLB), including cache hit on dTLB. - dTLB-load-misses: the number of failed attempts to load dTLB; cache miss on dTLB. - 3. iTLB-loads: the total number of attempts to load instruction TLB (iTLB), including cache hit on iTLB. - 4. iTLB-load-misses: the number of failed attempts to load iTLB; cache miss on iTLB. - 5.
+L1-icache-load-misses: the number of failed attempts to load L1 instruction cache (icache), cache miss on icache. - L1-dcache-loads: the total number of attempts to load L1 data cache (dcache), including dcache hit. - L1-dcache-load-misses: the number of failed attempts to load L1 dcache; dcache miss.

-Note that we were unable to measure L1-icache-loads because all CPUs supporting TSX we had (listed in Table 3) did not support the counter for it.
+Note that we were unable to measure L1-icache-loads because all tested CPUs that support TSX (listed in Table 3) did not support the counter for it.
 Table 6 summarizes the results measured in the Linux machine with Intel Core i7-6700K (Skylake) 4.0 GHz CPU.